shawnmckinney/apache-fortress-demo/README.md

  This document is the starting point for the apache fortress demo web app.
 It provides directions to download the source package from github, and generate a java document that contains the actual installation instructions.

 ## Prerequisites for target environment
-1. Debian or Redhat Liunx machine with OpenSSL installed.
+1. Debian or Redhat Liunx variant machine with OpenSSL installed.
 2. Java 8
 3. Apache Maven 3++
 4. Apache Tomcat 8++
 5. Firefox Web Browser
-6. Successful installation of an LDAP server and passed integration test in Apache Fortress Core Quickstart:
+6. Successful installation (of an LDAP server) and passing integration tests in either of these two Apache Fortress Core Quickstart guides:
     * *SECTION 3.
 Apache Fortress Core Integration Test* in [README-QUICKSTART-SLAPD.md](https://github.com/apache/directory-fortress-core/blob/master/README-QUICKSTART-SLAPD.md)
     * *SECTION 4.
 Apache Fortress Core Integration Test* in [README-QUICKSTART-APACHEDS.md](https://github.com/apache/directory-fortress-core/blob/master/README-QUICKSTART-APACHEDS.md)

- These instructions have been modified to use either openldap and apacheds LDAP servers.
+ These instructions have been recently modified to use either openldap and apacheds LDAP servers.
 Be sure to choose the correct instructions, either [Apache Directory SSL](target/site/apidocs/doc-files/apache-directory-ssl.html) or [OpenLDAP SSL](target/site/apidocs/doc-files/openldap-ssl.html).

 ## Instructions for downloading and generating the install doc